trolley/dotnet-sdk/docs/classes/recipientgateway.md

-Find a specific recipient by their Payment Rails recipient ID
+Find a specific recipient by their Trolley recipient ID

     Recipient recipient = client.recipient.find('R-1234');